Tag Archive for: what to look for in a PR firm

 Guaranteed Coverage Isn’t Usually Authoritative

-The primary reason fast-growing brands and hyper-growth companies need PR is for both exposure and trust that typically comes from earned media.
+Fast-growing brands and hyper-growth companies need PR primarily for exposure and trust that typically comes from earned media.

 Today’s readers and content consumers are incredibly savvy.
 After thousands of hours of advertising exposure, most consumers can sniff out the difference between advertising articles and journalistic pieces.
 Like all advertisements, ethically secured readers’ and viewers’ trust earned coverage because journalists maintain independence.

-We’ve seen self-proclaimed PR experts use their positions as media contributors to promote their clients; we’ve seen these same people banned from esteemed outlets like Entrepreneur and Forbes.
+We’ve seen self-proclaimed PR experts use their positions as media contributors to promote their clients; these same people are banned from esteemed outlets like Entrepreneur and Forbes.
 Most times, the brands paying for this coverage did not know that what the “PR expert” was doing was unethical or illegal.
-No one wins in this situation, certainly not the brand who thought they paid a PR firm to secure high-value coverage.
-This is especially painful because once discovered by the media outlet, that content is often removed from their website and therefore the internet; this rarely happens with earned media coverage which lasts as long as the website is up.
+No one wins in this situation, certainly not the brand that thought they paid a PR firm to secure high-value coverage.
+This is especially painful because once discovered by the media outlet, that content is often removed from their website and, therefore the internet; this rarely happens with earned media coverage which lasts as long as the website is up.

 Sponsored or Paid Coverage Doesn’t Last as Long